pocketbird/generator-briefs/README.md

 Undergarments for your project.

 Briefs is a Yeoman generator to get you building interfaces faster.

+Some base styles (inspired by Thoughtbot's [Bitters](http://bitters.bourbon.io/)) are included to get you up and running quickly.

 [Jekyll](http://jekyllrb.com/) is included for static site generation.
-[Bourbon](http://bourbon.io), [Neat](http://neat.bourbon.io) & [Bitters](http://bitters.bourbon.io/) are included to help you write CSS faster.

 [Grunt](http://gruntjs.com/) is used for compilation of [Sass](http://sass-lang.com) and [CoffeeScript](http://coffeescript.org) (optional).
 [Bower](http://bower.io/) is used for managing dependencies.

+Choose to include Thoughtbot's mixin libraries [Bourbon](http://bourbon.io) and/or [Neat](http://neat.bourbon.io) and, if desired, a UI Framework.

+Briefs currently supports [Bootstrap](http://getbootstrap.com), [Foundation](http://foundation.zurb.com/), and [Materialize](http://materializecss.com/).

 ### Prerequisites
 If you do not have [Node.js](http://nodejs.org/) `>=0.12`, [Yeoman](http://yeoman.io/) `>=1.4.5`, [Ruby](https://www.ruby-lang.org/en/) `>=1.9` and the [Bundler](http://bundler.io/) gem installed, you must do that first: